-- On the Applications page, click the name of the target application to access the Application Overview.
+- On the Applications page, click the application that you want to view to go to the Application Overview page.

-System info: time sequence curves of CPU, memory, and load.
+- System Info: time sequence curves for CPU, MEM, and Load.

-On the Topology Graph tab, you can get a better view of the upstream and downstream components of your application and their call relations, allowing you to effectively identify the bottlenecks of your application.
+On the Topology tab, you can obtain a better view of the upstream and downstream components of your application and the call relationship between the components and the application.
+Then, you can identify the bottlenecks of your application.

-The 3D Topo (Probation) tab provides a comprehensive view of the health conditions for your application, service, and host, and the upstream and downstream dependencies of the application.
-With the 3D topology, you can quickly identify the services that caused failures, applications influenced by the failures, and associated hosts.
-This enables you to thoroughly investigate the root cause of the failures, and then fix the issues quickly.
-For more information about the 3D topology function, see 3D topology.
+On the 3D Topology (Beta) tab, the health status of an application, services, and hosts, and the upstream and downstream dependencies of the application are displayed.
+You can use the 3D topology to identify the services that caused failures, applications affected by the failures, and associated hosts.
+The 3D topology helps you diagnose the root causes of failures and troubleshoot these failures.
+For more information about 3D topology, see 3D topology.